 Buying every piece of equipment individually can be expensive, if you go this route you are looking at spending $300-$700.
 The better the equipment you buy the more you are going to spend.
 The good news is you can get hockey equipment starter kits at good prices

 There are some starter kits available that make getting a kid started in hockey very affordable.
-In fact Pure Hockey has a youth hockey starter kit that is currently only $179.99!
+In fact Winnwell currently has a kit for only $123

-The kit comes with a helmet, gloves, shoulder pads, a stick, elbow pads, pants, shin pads, a hockey bag and a pair of skates.
+The kit comes with gloves, shoulder pads, elbow pads, pants, shin pads, and a hockey bag.
 It’s almost everything you need to start a child in hockey.

 Hockey Equipment for Kids Question and Answer